oddbird/oddsite/content/2017/02/22/get-started-designing.rst

    :alt: Natalya's color theory decision tree

 It’s important for any designer to be able to create pleasing and accessible color palettes.
-If you write code, `Natalya Shelburne’s Sass color functions`_ are an excellent tool for generating a palette that works.
-If you’re not a developer, Natalya’s `Practical Color Theory for People Who Code`_ is still a fantastic tutorial for how to think about color for the web.
+If you write code, Natalya Shelburne’s Sass color functions outlined in `Practical Color Theory for People Who Code`_ are an excellent tool for generating a palette that works.
+If you’re not a developer, this is still a fantastic tutorial in how to think about color for the web.
 You’ll learn about accessible contrast, using neutral colors, and how to simulate cohesive lighting conditions.

 Color can make or break a user’s experience on the web.
-If you’d like to learn more, here's an outlined of my `process for choosing brand colors`_ including a list of several fun and easy-to-use tools for generating color palettes and testing contrast.
+If you’d like to learn more, here's an outlined of my `process for choosing brand colors`_ including a list of several tools for generating color palettes and testing contrast.

-.. _Natalya Shelburne’s Sass color functions: http://tallys.github.io/color-theory/
 .. _Practical Color Theory for People Who Code: http://tallys.github.io/color-theory/
 .. _process for choosing brand colors: /2017/1/16/color/